-Cordyceps, often referred to as the Caterpillar fungus or Yarsagumba, is a medicinal mushroom with anti-inflammatory and antioxidant benefits.
-It is a parasitic fungus that grows on the larvae of insects but most of the cordyceps sinensis supplements and products used for treatment today are made in a lab.
+Cordyceps is a medicinal mushroom with anti-inflammatory and antioxidant benefits.
+People also know the mushroom as the Caterpillar fungus or Yarsagumba.
+It is a parasitic fungus that grows on the larvae of insects, but most of the cordyceps Sinensis supplements and products used for treatment today are made in a lab.

 The cordyceps militaris fungus is orange to brown colored and has a long finger-like body.
-The superfood mushroom has been used in traditional Chinese medicine as a natural booster of energy.
+The superfood mushroom has been used in traditional Chinese medicine as a natural energy booster.

 How Much Cordyceps Should I Take?

 The question "how much cordyceps should I take?" largely depends on the individual using the mushroom.
 However, the recommended daily dose of Cordyceps is 1000 to 3000 mg.

 Remember that this dosage may vary from one person to the other.
 Therefore, we recommend talking to a professional healthcare provider before taking cordyceps supplements.
 Talking to a doctor about cordyceps supplementation should help you ensure you are using an ideal dosage at all times, reducing your risk of suffering from side effects.

 Experts recommend doubling the cordyceps dosage for the initial two weeks, allowing the body to establish its benefits quickly.

 Read More: See the health benefits of cordyceps.

 The toxic levels of Cordyceps are yet unknown—currently, there is no research evidence on the doses or dosing for cordyceps that may cause serious side effects.

 Regarding how to take cordyceps, the exact dose of Cordyceps mushroom depends on the intent for its use.
 It also depends on the purity of the mushroom, the desired outcome, the underlying health status, and the user's age.